BabylonJS/OldDocumentationSite/content/How_To/Physics/Joints.md

 A joint in a physics engine is a constraining feature between two bodies.
 This area has the largest differences between the physics engine both in the joints available and the names used.
 Not all native joints are available in some plugins.

-This section considers the difference between the way joints behave in the three physics engines
+This section considers the differences between the way joints behave in the three physics engines

 1. Cannon.js;
 2. Oimo.js;